Fernandobo21/PCF-Controls/README.md

 - Condition 1 --> Here put your condition (Text or Numeric) for the {0} value of your query.
 - Condition 2 --> Here put your condition (Text or Numeric) for the {1} value of your query.
 - Condition 3 --> Here put your condition (Text or Numeric) for the {2} value of your query.
+- Condition 4 --> Here put your condition (Text or Numeric) for the {3} value of your query.
+- Condition 5 --> Here put your condition (Text or Numeric) for the {4} value of your query.
 ## Query Format
 The format of the query must have a "TOP 1" on the select and it has to be a simple query, not a complex one.
 To make sure that the query works test it before on the query tab of your cosmos db environment.
 For the conditions, at the moment, it will only accept up to three conditions.
 Planing to make it up to 10.
 ### Query Example